 Academic Scholarships of up to 15% of termly tuition fees are available for award to students entering Year 7 following the results of the Entrance Examination, interview and reference from the relevant primary school and on other talents as identified by the Principal.

 Music Scholarships are available for award on entry to Year 7 following a music audition, supplemented by a reference from the student’s current music teacher.
 Candidates should be of at least grade 3 standard on one or more musical instruments (the voice is classed as an instrument), although it is not essential for them to have taken a grade 3 examination.
 The maximum award for each Scholarship is 10% of termly tuition fees.
 These awards are conditional upon the continued commitment of the recipient to the musical life of the School.

-Sport Scholarships have been introduced for the 2018 Year 7 intake and are worth up to 10% of termly tuition fees.
-The Sport Scholarships are conditional upon the student's commitment to the sporting life of Westholme and will be awarded following a practical skill and fitness test, an interview with the Heads of the PE Department and a written testimonial from the student's current sport club or coach.
+Sport Scholarships were introduced for the 2018 Year 7 intake and are worth up to 10% of termly tuition fees.
+The Sport Scholarships are conditional upon the student’s commitment to the sporting life of Westholme and will be awarded following a practical skill and fitness test, an interview with the Heads of the PE Department and a written testimonial from the student’s current sport club or coach.
 Candidates are expected to demonstrate excellence in at least one sport.
 The assessment date for Sport Scholarship applications is Tuesday 8th January 2019.